-16. Krakow is one of the oldest cities in Poland and this city is also the second-largest one in the country.
-The city is located on the banks of the Vistula River and was the official capital of Poland until 1596.
+16. Krakow is one of the oldest cities in Poland.
+And the city is also the second-largest one in the country.
+It is located on the banks of the Vistula River and was the official capital of Poland until 1596.
 It is grown from a Stone Age settlement and became the second most important city of the country.
 During the Nazi German occupation, Krakow Ghetto was built.
 These Ghettos were walled zone where Jewish communities were forced to live in.

 17. Wieliczka Salt Mine is the world’s oldest operational salt mine.
-Salt was excavated since 13th century and the mine produced table salt contentiously until the year of 2007.
+Salt was excavated since 13th century and produced table salt continuously until the year of 2007.

 18. The education system has been the main focus in Poland since the 12th century.
 Jagiellonian University of Krakow worlds 19 oldest universities.
 It was founded by King Casimir III in 1364.

 19. Fossilized tree resin Amber is used as a gemstone and decorative objects.
-In the market of world Amber ornaments, Poland’s share is 70 percent.
+Poland’s share is 70 percent in the market of world Amber ornaments.

 20. Poland is a developed country and recognized as a high economy based country with a very high ranked Human Development Index.